 La Lagune had hit hard times and fallen into disrepair when Georges Brunet bought it in 1954.
 He replanted the vineyards and totally renovated the chai.
 By the time he sold it to the Ayala Champagne firm in 1961, the property had been transformed.

 La Lagune is the first property you pass driving out of Bordeaux on the Route de Vins.
 It is in fact only 15 kilometres from Bordeaux city.
 There are 72 hectares of vineyards planted with Cabernet Sauvignon (60%), Merlot (20%), Cabernet Franc (10%), and Petit Verdot (10%).
-The grapes are fermented in temperature-controlled, stainless steel tanks and the wine is then aged in oak barriques (70-80% new) for 15-18 months.
+The grapes are fermented in temperature-controlled, stainless steel tanks and the wine is then aged in oak barriques from which 50-80% are new for 15-18 months.

 92 points – Antonio Galloni / vinous.com (March 2020): The 2017 La Lagune is powerful and dense, but also a bit rough around the edges.
 Tobacco, game, licorice, smoke and dried flowers along with big, coarse tannins give the 2017 its decidedly hearty feel.
 Even so, there is quite a bit of complexity and plenty of personality.
 The 2017 is not exactly finessed, but it has a lot going on.
 The 2017 needs time to come together, but it is promising, that is for sure.
 2022 - 2037.